How to Install AWS CLI on Arch Linux

 Method 2: Install AWS CLI via the Official Installer

-Install the tools needed to download and extract the installer:
+Install the tools used to download, verify, and extract the AWS installer:

 Download the AWS CLI Installer